ipfs-inactive/docs/content/_index.md

 In particular, IPFS is a complex system that aims to change a lot of things about how we use the internet, so it naturally comes with a lot of new concepts.
 Check the [concepts](/guides/concepts) section to learn more about the major architectural pieces of IPFS and about terms and ideas associated with distributed file systems.

-If you prefer “hands-on” approach, [ProtoSchool](https://proto.school) will introduce you to decentralized web by writing code and solving challenges.
+If you prefer a hands-on approach, try out the interactive tutorials at [ProtoSchool](https://proto.school), where you can learn about the decentralized web by solving code challenges.

 ## Reference